lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ### Matching Operator arguments

-Some Matching Operator such as MSB can take some values.
-Even if currently LSB is the only MO takes only one argument, in the future some MO may require several arguments.
-They are viewed as a list of target-values-type.
+They are viewed as a list of tv-struct.

 ## Compression Decompression Actions